impr25/aoc/README.md

 # aoc
 Advent of code solutions

-use comand cargo new dayXX --vcs none to create new proj of the day.
+use command cargo new dayXX --vcs none to create new proj of the day.